20 May 2021 to 4 Sep 2021

-Michael Ball, Alfie Boe, Carrie Hope Fletcher and Matt Lucas will star in the special concert production of Les Miserables in London at the Sondheim Theatre this Christmas.
+Lucie Jones, Jon Robyns and Bradley Jaden will star in the special concert production of Les Miserables in London at the Sondheim Theatre this summer.
 The concert production will run at the Sondheim Theatre.

 The concert production of the Les Miserables musical first opened temporarily at the Gielgud Theatre in summer 2019, running from 10th August 2019 while the Queen’s Theatre, now renamed the Sondheim Theatre was refurbished.

-Michael Ball returns to the production after he starred in its London premiere at the Barbican in 1985.
+Michael Ball: He originally was in its London premiere at the Barbican in 1985.
 Ball played Marius Pontmercy in the original production, which quickly transferred to the Palace Theatre in the West End.
 Ball will play Javert in this special concert production of the musical.

-Alfie Boe plays Jean Valjean in the musical.
+Alfie Boe: He has previously played Jean Valjean in the musical.
 Ball and Boe have previously toured the country together on numerous occasions, and have released two number one albums together.
 Boe has previously performed the role of Jean Valjean in the musical at the Queen's in 2011.

-Les Miserables In Concert also features Carrie Hope Fletcher, who heads back to where her career began as a child playing Young Eponine in the musical in 2001.
+Carrie Hope Fletcher: Her Les Mis journey began in 2001 as Young Eponine.
 She returned to the production in 2013 to play the older version of the character, and will take on the role of Fantine in the show in this concert production.
 Fletcher recently starred as Veronica in the West End production of Heathers the Musical.

 John Owen-Jones will perform as Valjean on Tuesday nights and Saturday matinees throughout the show's run.